janani-ruwandharani/multithreaded-socket-programming/README.md

 Transfer files between two machines while displaying the transferred percentage in a progress bar

 Description:

 This project can transfer files between two machines when the firewall is disabled.
 The transferring percentage is displayed through a progress bar.
 However, the multithreading feature needs to be improved more.
+(File transfer within the same machine is also possible.)

 Based on https://www.geeksforgeeks.org/socket-programming-multi-threading-python/ and https://www.thepythoncode.com/article/send-receive-files-using-sockets-python

 Installation: